Community Blood Services

 You may use the tissue typing to join the registry later if you wish.
 Download the donor consent/registration form and mail it to The HLA Registry with a copy of your tissue typing results.
 We will then enter you into the NMDP database and you will be available to help anyone worldwide.

-A. When you join the registry you may or may not be asked to pay the costs of your tissue typing.
-Costs depend on resources and support available.
+When you join the registry you may or may not be asked to pay the cost of your tissue typing.
+Cost depends on resources and support available.
 Your tissue type is used to match you to patients and is identified by testing a sample of cheek cells.
-On average, the tissue typing to add each new donor to the registry costs $52.
+It costs approximately $100 to add a member to the Be The Match Registry.

-Sometimes, a sponsor may cover all or part of these tissue-typing costs.
+Sometimes, a drive sponsor may cover all or part of these tissue-typing costs.
 Other times, there is no sponsor to cover the costs, and donors are asked to pay the tissue-typing cost when they join.
 We count on people like you to help offset these costs.
 Any contribution you make to pay for tissue-typing costs is appreciated and tax deductible.
-You can contribute now if you would like to help cover the cost of tissue typing for new donors.
+To help cover the cost of tissue typing for new donors, click here to contribute.

 • Bone marrow donation is a surgical procedure done under general or regional anesthesia so the donor experiences no pain during the collection process.

-For an overview of the donation process, see Steps of Bone Marrow & PBSC Donation.
+For an overview of the donation process click here.